 - 1. All types of motorcycles are allowed as long as the following criteria are met: - a.
 All equipment must comply with sections C, E, and Q-3. - 2.
 It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground. - 3.
 The Formula / Grand Prix classes will be: - a.
 Formula Ultra - b.
 Open Single - c.
 Middleweight GP Twins - d.
 Open GP Twins - e.
 125cc Grand Prix - f.
 250cc Grand Prix - g.
 Formula Thunder - h.
 Lightweight Early Grand Prix - i.
-Heavyweight Early Grand Prix - The Formula Ultra class allows any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
+Heavyweight Early Grand Prix - 4.
+The Formula Ultra class allows any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
 Nitrous oxide may be used. - 5.
 The Formula 2 class consists of: - a. up to 425cc multi-cylinder, two-stroke motorcycles; - b. up to 600cc multi-cylinder, four-stroke motorcycles; - c. up to 750cc twin-cylinder, four-stroke motorcycles; and - d. open displacement single-cylinder, two and four-stroke motorcycles. - 6.
 The Open Single class consists of - a.
 Single cylinder, two-stroke and four-stroke motorcycles of unlimited displacement. - 7.
-The GP Twins classes include: - a.
-Middleweight GP Twins: Two cylinder, four-stroke motorcycles of up to 652cc engine displacement. - b.
-Up to 750cc two-valve twins, up to 950cc two-valve - c.
-Air-cooled twins and up to 1200cc two-valve pushrod twins are also eligible. - d.
-Open GP Twins: Two cylinder, four-stroke motorcycles of unlimited displacement. - 8.
-The 125cc Grand Prix class - Allows all motorcycles up to 125cc displacement, including two- and four-stroke, and single or multicylinder. - 9.
-The 250cc Grand Prix class consists of: - a. up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles; - b. up to 430cc, single and twin cylinder, air-cooled, two-stroke motorcycles; - c. up to 500cc, single and twin cylinder, four-stroke motorcycles; - d. open displacement, single cylinder four stroke motorcycles.
+The GP Twins classes include: - Middleweight GP Twins: Two cylinder, four-stroke motorcycles of up to 652cc engine displacement. - b.
+Two-valve twins up to 750cc, two-valve air-cooled twins up to 950cc, and two-valve pushrod twins up to 1200cc are eligible. - c.
+Open GP Twins: Two cylinder, four-stroke motorcycles of unlimited displacement.

-- 10. The Formula Thunder class allows four-stroke motorcycles in the following displacement categories: - a.
+- 8. The 125cc Grand Prix class - a.
+Allows all motorcycles up to 125cc displacement, including two- and four-stroke, and single or multi-cylinder. - 9.
+The 250cc Grand Prix class consists of: - a. up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles; - b. up to 430cc, single and twin cylinder, air-cooled, two-stroke motorcycles; - c. up to 500cc, single and twin cylinder, four-stroke motorcycles; - d. open displacement, single cylinder four stroke motorcycles. - 10.
+The Formula Thunder class allows four-stroke motorcycles in the following displacement categories: - a.
 Unlimited single cylinders - b.
 600-850cc liquid-cooled twin cylinders (except desmodromic) - c.
 700-1350cc air-cooled twin cylinders - d.
 700-900cc three cylinders. - 11.
 The Early Grand Prix classes allow all motorcycles with a model year as listed below.
 Both engine and chassis must be of the appropriate age; all types of engines are allowed subject to displacement requirements: - a.
 Lightweight Early Grand Prix: All motorcycles up to 600cc displacement and four stroke twin cylinder motorcycles up to 750cc displacement 1990 model year and older. - b.
 Certain motorcycles which were manufactured later than 1990 but are unchanged from the 1990 model (like-design) are allowed.
-Currently those motorcycles are GS500 up to 2003 and EX500 up to 2003. - c.
-Heavyweight Early Grand Prix: Unlimited displacement motorcycles 1991 model year and older." - d.
+Currently those motorcycles are GS500 up to 2004 and EX500 up to 2004. - Heavyweight Early Grand Prix: Unlimited displacement motorcycles 1991 model year and older." - d.
 See Section E-20 for information on petitioning for like-design status. - e.
 All turbocharged and supercharged machines, and all machines using nitrous oxide that are otherwise qualified to run in Grand Prix class events must run in the Formula Ultra class only, regardless of engine displacement.